vk-cs/docs-public/docs/en/main/base/k8s/k8s-addons/k8s-backups/k8s-backups.md

-Using Velero, you can create a backup copy of a Kubernetes cluster to the VK Cloud Solutions cloud and deploy this copy to a new cluster.
+Using Velero, you can create a backup copy of a Kubernetes cluster to the VK Cloud cloud and deploy this copy to a new cluster.
 This operation is useful when you want to replicate a custom cluster.

 For this you will need:

-- Kubernetes cluster deployed in VK CS;
+- Kubernetes cluster deployed in VK Cloud;
 - Velero client;
 - OpenStack Plugin.